 Allow about 1 hour and 40 minutes to walk each direction of the trail, although there are multiple small car parks along the way, including at French’s Narrows, making it easy to just walk a shorter section.
 Dogs need to be on a leash.

-6. Head Out on the Water
+7. Or Head Out on the Water By Yourself

 Rather than just walking alongside the water, Lakes Entrance is also a superb spot to head out onto the water yourself.
 After all, the Gippsland Lakes are the largest navigable inland waterway in all of Australia.